+EUROPEAN RIVALRIES

-EUROPEAN RIVALRIES In 1882 Germany, Austria-Hungary, and Italy signed the Triple Alliance to protect themselves against invasion.
+In 1882, Germany, Austria-Hungary, and Italy signed the Triple Alliance to protect themselves against invasion.
 Alarmed by this, France and Russia formed an alliance in 1894.
 Britain signed ententes (understandings) with France in 1904 and Russia in 1907.
 During the war, Serbia, Montenegro, Belgium, Romania, Portugal, and Greece fought with the Allies.
 Bulgaria and Turkey fought alongside Germany and Austria-Hungary - the Central Powers.
 Italy joined the Allies in 1915.

+THE GERMAN FLEET

+-

-THE GERMAN FLEET In 1898 Germany began an ambitious naval building programme designed to challenge the supremacy of the British Royal Navy.
-While German admirals commanded these new ships in the Baltic and North Seas, German children played with tin battleships in their baths.
-Central Powers Allied Nations Neutral A FAMILY AFFAIR?
-Although George V and Tsar Nicholas II look very similar, they were not directly related.
+In 1898, Germany began an ambitious naval building program designed to challenge the supremacy of the British Royal Navy.
+While German admirals commanded these new ships in the Baltic and North seas, German children played with tin battleships in their bathtubs.
+Central Powers Allied Nations Neutral

+A FAMILY AFFAIR?
+Although George V and Czar Nicholas II look very similar, they were not directly related.
 Nicholas's wife, Alexandra, however, was a cousin of George V, as was Emperor Wilhelm of Germany.

+> Key to wind-up motor

-Tsar Nicholas II of Russia George V of Britain
+Czar Nicholas II of Russia

+George V of Britain

-THE POWER HOUSE The factory, shown above, in the Ruhr valley of western Germany belonged to the Alfred Krupp Arms Company.
+THE POWER HOUSE

+The factory, shown above, in the Ruhr valley of western Germany belonged to the Alfred Krupp Arms Company.
 The Krupp family was the largest arms supplier in the world.
 Germany was a largely agricultural nation when it became a united country in 1871.
-Over the next 30 years, new iron, coal, steel, engineering, and shipbuilding industries turned Germany into the third biggest industrial country in the world, after the USA and Britain.
+Over the next 30 years, new iron, coal, steel, engineering, and shipbuilding industries turned Germany into the third biggest industrial country in the world, after the US and Britain, which were the largest.

+6

+5

+5

 THE ASSASSINS Gavrilo Princip, above right, fired the fatal shot.
-He belonged to the Black Hand that Bosnia should be part of Serbia.
-The fatal shot On 28 JUNE 1914 the heir to the Austro-Hungarian throne, Archduke Franz Ferdinand, was assassinated in Sarajevo, Bosnia.
-Bosnia had been part of Austria-Hungary since terrorists, who believed 1908, but it was claimed by neighbouring Serbia.
-Austria-Hungary blamed Serbia for the assassination, and on 28 July declared war.
-What began as the third Balkan war rapidly turned into a European war.
+He belonged to the Black Hand terrorists, who believed that Bosnia should be part of Serbia.
+The fatal shot ON JUNE 28, 1914, the heir to the Austro-Hungarian throne, Archduke Franz Ferdinand, was assassinated in Sarajevo, Bosnia.
+Bosnia had been part of Austria-Hungary since 1908, but it was claimed by neighboring Serbia.
+Austria-Hungary blamed Serbia for the assassination, and on July 28 declared war.
+What began as the third Balkan war within two years turned into a European war.
 Russia supported Serbia, Germany supported Austria-Hungary, and France supported Russia.
-On 4 August, Germany invaded neutral Belgium on its way to France.
+On August 4, Germany invaded neutral Belgium on its way to France.
 It intended to knock France out of the war before turning its attention to Russia, thus avoiding war on two fronts.
 But Britain had guaranteed to defend Belgium's neutrality, and it too declared war on Germany.
 The Great War had begun.
-THE AUSTRO-HUNGARIAN ARMY The Austro-Hungarian empire had three armies - Austrian, Hungarian, and the "Common Army".
+THE AUSTRO-HUNGARIAN ARMY The Austro-Hungarian empire had three armies - Austrian, Hungarian, and the "Common Army."
 Ten main languages were spoken!
 The official one was German, but officers had to learn their men's language, leading to frequent communication difficulties.
 The complex structure of the army reflected Austria-Hungary itself, which in reality was two separate monarchies ruled by one monarch.
-Bomb bounced off canopy and landed under following car
+First bomb bounced off canopy and landed under following car